emptier-lab/Pokedex/README.md

 - doesn't crash your browser
 - looks horrible on mobile

+## why are you using netlify
+- vercel wont let me login

 basically its just simple and not overdone. people just want to see pokemon and move on with their lives.

 ---